SSWConsulting/SSW.Rules.Content/rules/limit-the-scope/rule.md

 ---
 type: rule
-title: "Spec – Do you know how to limit the scope of a project? "
+title: "Spec – Do you know how to limit project scope? "
-uri: limit-the-scope
+uri: limit-project-scope
 authors:
   - title: Jack Pettit
 created: 2022-04-21T03:32:20.046Z
 guid: aaa9f959-435a-48e2-b75e-f08c24f3cecd
 ---
-A client will often ask for a feature that will in most cases be unrealistic.
-Being able to reduce the scope and in greater narrow down the ideas of a Client will greatly improve the overall scope of the project.
+A client will often ask for more features than are really necessary for the MVP.
+They may also think that implementing a feature is easier than it is.

+There are a few things you can do to control the scope of the project and deliver the client the most value.

 <!--endintro-->

-Most commonly on a project, you will be working with another developer.
-While taking notes and refining the product.
-As soon as possible, start estimating what you personally think a feature will take.

-Try estimate each feature of the product as you discuss it.
-At the end of the day go over with the other developers what you expect a feature to take and try narrow down the process.

-Often, a scope can expand and will expand when a feature isn’t as refined.
-If you are unsure about the specifics of a feature, enquire more, ask more questions!

-Flag to the client, if a feature is going to take a significant amount of time and doesn’t add as much value.
-Try to have it moved outside of the MVP, and suggest for it to be completed further down the line.
+### Tip 1: Flag Problematic tasks as soon as possible

+If a feature is going to take a long time or isn't going to deliver much business value  make sure to flag it to the client and make sure it really is a priority.
+Explain that you can always deliver the feature at a later date after the go live.
+By following these steps only the features in the initial project are developed, saving the client time and money.

+### Tip 2: Estimate as you go

+When you are doing a Spec Review make sure you estimate tasks as you go.
+That way you can flag problematic tasks as soon as possible.
+Once you estimate a task get another developer to check it incase you missed anything.

+### Tip 3: Flesh out requirements

+If an estimate looks high, the requirements might not be fully fleshed out.
+Double check if the requirements are clear enough otherwise follow-up with the client to discuss further.